mebusy/notes/dev_notes/docker_without_desktop.md

     }
     ```
 3. `brew install colima`
-4. `colima start --network-address --vm-type=vz --mount-type=virtiofs  --disk 128  --mount /Volumes/WORK:w`
+4. parameters:
     - `--mount /Volumes/WORK:w` this is very important, you must make some Volumn writable which you want to mount
     - `--network-address` mechanism for OSX , it asks for an admin pwd to be able to work.
-    - `colima start --network-address --vm-type=vz --mount-type=virtiofs`  virtiofs is limited to macOS and vmType `vz`.
+    - `--mount-type=virtiofs`  virtiofs is limited to macOS and vmType `vz`.
 It is the fastest of the options.

 After the initial run above, you can use `colima start` or use `colima start -e` to edit the configuration file.
 Run `colima status` at any time to check Colima’s status.